 Leadership is a subset of management.
 While you don’t have to be a leader to manage a project, if you’re not, the battle is going to be waged uphill.
 You’ll be at a disadvantage.
 So, a good manager first and foremost should have those leadership skills to rally the troops and get the project moving forward.

 There are good and bad managers, just like there are good and bad leaders.
-The mark of a good manager, as Jennifer said, is to look at what they manage.
+The mark of a good manager is to look at what they manage.
 If they manage an athlete or an actor, a business or whatever, if that person or enterprise is successful, then it had good management.

 Think of managers as gatekeepers.
 They manage time and money, and handle the contractual obligations related to them.
 A manager takes a person or enterprise from where they are to where they want to be.